codecentric/helm-charts/charts/keycloak/README.md

 `keycloak.existingSecretKey` |  The key in `keycloak.existingSecret` that stores the admin password | `password`
 `keycloak.extraInitContainers` | Additional init containers, e. g. for providing themes, etc. Passed through the `tpl` function and thus to be configured a string | `""`
 `keycloak.extraContainers` | Additional sidecar containers, e. g. for a database proxy, such as Google's cloudsql-proxy.
 Passed through the `tpl` function and thus to be configured a string | `""`
 `keycloak.extraEnv` | Allows the specification of additional environment variables for Keycloak.
-Passed through the `tpl` function and thus to be configured a string | `""`
+Passed through the `tpl` function and thus to be configured a string | `PROXY_ADDRESS_FORWARDING="true"`
 `keycloak.extraVolumeMounts` | Add additional volumes mounts, e. g. for custom themes.
 Passed through the `tpl` function and thus to be configured a string | `""`
 `keycloak.extraVolumes` | Add additional volumes, e. g. for custom themes.
 Passed through the `tpl` function and thus to be configured a string | `""`
 `keycloak.extraPorts` | Add additional ports, e. g. for custom admin console port.
 Passed through the `tpl` function and thus to be configured a string | `""`